 Never-Too-Early 2018 Tight End Rankings

 The rankings are based on PPR scoring systems.
 I’ve included 2017 points per game and two-year points per game (where applicable).
-I’ve also included the difference (DIFF) between my rank and the player’s current average draft position (ADP) of 12-team PPR drafts at Fantasy Football Calculator.
+I’ve also included the difference (DIFF) between my rank and the player’s current average draft position (ADP) of 12-team PPR best ball drafts at DRAFT.
 A positive number means that I'm relatively high on the player while a negative number means – you guessed it – that I'm relatively low on the player.

 Below the rankings you'll find some discussion about a few players that jump out as particularly good or poor values heading into the spring.

 A Few Notable Players:

 - My ranking of Rob Gronkowski may raise a few eyebrows, but I’m not willing to take him first at his position as long as these retirement/trade rumors keep up.
 When healthy, he’s the most productive tight end in the game, but the difference between Gronk and Travis Kelce or Zach Ertz isn’t enough to justify the retirement, trade or injury risk.
 Kelce will be dealing with a new quarterback, but he’s an integral part of the Kansas City offense and I don’t see his role diminishing anytime soon.
 After having stretches of elite play in each of his first two seasons, Ertz put it all together last year with a No. 3 finish at his position.